pmactavish13/liri-node-app/README.md

    * If no song is provided then your program will default to "The Sign" by Ace of Base.

-   * You will utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.
+   * utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.

 ***************************************************************